your children & parenting lawyers

 If you and your ex-partner are able to reach agreement regarding the arrangements for your children then, under the “no order principle” detailed in the Children Act 1989, the court is not likely to make an order detailing those arrangements.
 The court takes the view that if you have reached agreement then there is no need for an order to be made.

-If communication between you and your ex-partner is difficult you may want to consider working with a Family Mediator who can facilitate your discussions and by exploring options and helping you to reach agreement where possible.
+If communication between you and your ex-partner is difficult you may want to consider working with a Family Mediator who can facilitate your discussions, explore your options and help you to reach agreement where possible.

-In any event, you must attend a Mediation Information Assessment meeting (MIAM) to discuss with the Mediator whether mediation can be used before you can make an application to the Court.
-You may not have to attend a MIAM in certain cases for example if there has been domestic abuse or Social Services are involved.
+In any event, you must meet with a Mediator for a Mediation Information Assessment Meeting (MIAM) to discuss how the mediation process works and whether there is any possibility of you and your ex partner reaching agreement before you can make an application to the Court.
+You may not have to attend a MIAM in certain cases for example, if there has been domestic abuse or Social Services are involved.